alan-mushi/opencpn-low-energy/distribution_files/installation_guide/Installation_guide.md

 This installation guide don't replace the [official installation guide](http://doc.opensuse.org/documentation/html/openSUSE/opensuse-startup/art.osuse.installquick.html), we only expose some additional configuration.

+**We faced the fact that some computers need an internet access (by ethernet) to boot on the two first start up.**

 ## Start the installation

 On your desktop you should be able to see a unique icon named "Install on hard drive".
 When you click on it, this terminal window appears :